LaunchCodeEducation/data-analysis-curriculum/content/eda-python-pandas/reading/pandas-functions/_index.md

 ## Commonly Used Functions

+Below you will find some of the most common functions used when exploring data.
+Things like reading a `.csv` file and referencing it using a variable is extremely useful.
+It allows you to parse through an entire dataset and grab the bits and pieces you are most interested in observing and analyzing in order to help you make key decisions during the process.

+Two functions below that may stick out to you might be the `.info()` and the `.describe()` functions.
+Upon initial exploration of your dataset these two built-in functions are extremely powerful when trying to get a high-level understanding of what your DataFrame holds.

 | Function | Description |
 |-----------|-------------|
 | `pd.read_csv(path_to_file)` | Reads a CSV (Comma-Separated Values) file into a pandas DataFrame. |